 Metre per second (m/s)

-Q4: The maximum displacement of particles of the medium from their mean position is called:
+Q4.
+The maximum displacement of particles of the medium from their mean position is called:

 Wavelength